ncstate-delta/moodle-mod_zoom/README.md

 See https://marketplace.zoom.us/docs/guides/build/jwt-app.
 You will need to create a JWT app and that will generate the API key and secret.

+JWT will be deprecated in June 2023; see https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app.
+You will need to create a Server-to-Server OAuth app and that will generate the client ID, client secret, and account ID.

 ## Installation

 1. Install plugin to mod/zoom.
 More details at https://docs.moodle.org/39/en/Installing_plugins#Installing_a_plugin
-2. Once you install the plugin you need to set the following set the following settings to enable the plugin:
+2. Once you install the plugin you need to set the following settings to enable the plugin:

 - Zoom API key (mod_zoom | apikey)
 - Zoom API secret (mod_zoom | apisecret)